 Concerned about an Adult

-If you suspect somebody is being harmed, don’t ignore it, report it.
+If you suspect somebody is being abused or neglected, don’t ignore it, report it.

 In an emergency – Dial 999 for the police.